bmcorsino/bmcorsino.github.io/_posts/2019-11-07-automation-account-start-stop-vms.md

 ![img](/images/2019/11/schedule.png)

-Don't forget to attach the schedule to your Automation Account.
+Don't forget to attach it to your Automation Account.